CUNY-CL/winter-camp/README.md

 execute `import case` before beginning.
 We will proceed to go function by function.

--   `def get_tc(nunistr: str) -> Tuple[TokenCase, Pattern]: ...`

-1. What is the argument to `get_tc`?
-What is the argument's type?
-What does `get_tc` return?
-2. What do you obtain when you pass the following strings as arguments to this
-    function: `"Mary"`, `"milk"`, `"LOL"', and`"LaTeX"\`?
-3. What are the types of the first and second objects in the returned tuples?
-4. Which of the strings above returns a list as the second object in the tuple?
-    What do the elements in that list tell us about the string?

 -   `def get_cc(nunichar: str) -> CharCase: ...`

 1. What is the argument to `get_cc`?
 What is the argument's type?
 What does